KevCaz/KevCaz.github.io/content/notes/imagemagick/combineImage.md

 {{< imgcenter "/notes/imagemagick/assets/fishV.png" 35 >}}

 Love this trick!
-Two short remaks to end this note:
+Two short remarks to end this note:

 1. there are many programming langages that [interface ImageMagick](https://imagemagick.org/script/develop.php);
 2. the R :package: [patchwork](https://github.com/thomasp85/patchwork) is making this kind of operation really easy with ggplot2.